With billions of users globally, Facebook is obviously doing something right, offering a service that is very much in demand.

 1. Control who can see what’s posted on your timeline from now on

-While there may be some special circumstances under which you are happy to share your content far and wide, with both the people you know and complete strangers, for the most part you will want to limit who can check you out on Facebook.
+There may be some special circumstances under which you are happy to share your content far and wide, with people you know and complete strangers.
+But for the most part, you will want to limit who can check you out on Facebook.

 Now select from: